Vonage/vivid-3/docs/getting-statred/getting-started.md

 Download and add the Spezia font to your app.

-Make sure you add it in the correct path as in the css file (or change the path in the css below):
+Make sure it is added to the correct path as indicated in the CSS file (or update the path in the CSS below).

 ```
 assets/fonts/Spezia_Web_Complete/VariableFont/Complete
 ```

-In your css file add this code for setting to font-family:
+In your CSS file, add the following code to specify & load the font family:

-Note - the`@import` needs to be declared at the top of the css file.
+Note: The `@font-face` declaration must be placed at the top of the CSS file.

 ```css
 @font-face {